Anti-Australian sentiment: Indonesia

 Indonesia has been alleged to have a rise in "anti-Australian sentiment" because of suggestions of Australia interfering in its internal affairs.
 A 2003 study on Indonesian aspirants for a diplomatic position reported that 95% of them had anti-Australian sentiment.
 The post-Suharto era period also saw anti-Australian sentiment in Indonesia over East Timor.
 In Indonesia, it is related to a generalised anti-Western sentiment.

-The Australian intervention in East Timor still made the Indonesian government upset and led to it taking revenge on Australia by undermining the Australian interest in the Melanesian country.
+The Australian intervention in East Timor still made the Indonesian government upset and led to it taking revenge on Australia by undermining the Australian interest in the country.

+A 2012 public opinion poll conducted by the Lowy Institute, an Australian foreign relations think tank, found that Indonesians rated their views towards Indonesia as 62 degrees, on a scale between 0 and 100 degrees ranging from "very unfavourable" to "very warm".
+This polling also found that just under a third of Indonesians saw Australia as a potential threat to their country.

+2002 Bali bombings

+The 2002 Bali bombings, which killed 202 people, including 88 Australians and injured at least a further 75 Australians, were in direct retaliation for Australia's role in the liberation of Timor-Leste and United States' support of the war on terror.